- Green Household

 This takes education, awareness, and transparency at all levels, but, most importantly, it takes action.
 Not just action, but decisive, coordinated and collaborative action, which requires consumers to make a decision for the good of the community, while forsaking their own desire for convenience.

-Think: "I could probably use a little swig of water, 4 ounces, during my morning jog, they already put it in such a neat bottle, BUT I am thinking about the earth..."
-It takes millions of people to come to this same realization to get a movement started, but, ....it IS possible.
+Think: "I could probably use a little swig of water, 4 ounces, during my morning jog.
+They already put it in such a neat bottle.
+However, I am thinking about the earth..."
+It takes millions of people to come to this same realization to get a movement started, but, ....it is possible.

 Convenience of use and portability are characteristics that contribute immensely to this problem.

 Go to McDonalds and get a meal for a family of 4 and you will see how much these characteristics can affect the waste problem.
-Every family member has their own wrapper for their burger, their own box for their fries, their own cup for a drink with a lid and a straw, and each person's meal is then placed in its own bag or box for individual use, with 2 napkins per person, 3 small things of ketchup or sauce and don't forget the individually wrapped toys for the kids.
+Every family member has their own wrapper for their burger, their own box for their fries, their own cup for a drink with a lid and a straw, and each person's meal is then placed in its own bag or box for individual use, with 2 napkins per person, 3 small packages of ketchup or sauce, and...don't forget the individually wrapped toys for the kids.

 There is more waste generated than there is food to consume.
 This solution starts on an individual level and builds from there.

-Consider for a moment... what would happen if you went to McDonalds and asked them for NO wrappers, NO boxes, NO individual servings of sauce and drink, and asked them to put it all in your recycled, resusable bag?
+Consider for a moment... what would happen if you went to McDonalds and asked them for no wrappers, no boxes, no individual servings of sauce and drink, and then asked them to put it all in your recycled, reusable bag?
 Sounds a little crazy, right?

 If we can all, as consumers, demand compliance by not accepting the alternative, it will create urgency in the suppliers fighting for our business to provide the most "waste-less" or "waste-conscious" product.